Highest Plateau in the World: 2024's Majestic Peak of Nature

 The United States showcases the Colorado Plateau, a vast high-altitude region encompassing parts of Arizona, Utah, Colorado, New Mexico, and Wyoming.
 This iconic plateau has an average elevation exceeding 1,800 meters (5,906 feet) and is famous for the awe-inspiring Grand Canyon, a natural wonder carved by the Colorado River.
 Other breathtaking geological formations, like mesas, buttes, and arches, define the landscape.

-Beyond the Top 10: Major Plateaus of the World
+Beyond the Top 10: Major Plateaus, Including the Highest Plateau in the World

 Our planet boasts many other significant plateaus that shape landscapes and ecosystems.
 These include: